commercelayer/commercelayer-js-auth/packages/js-auth/README.md

 ### Verify an access token

 We offer an helper method to verify an access token.

+It validates the integrity and authenticity of the JWT.
+It checks if the token is valid by verifying the signature against the public key used to create it.

+This is useful to ensure that the token hasn't been tampered with and originates from Commerce Layer.

 The return is fully typed:

 ```ts
 import { authenticate, jwtVerify, jwtIsSalesChannel } from '@commercelayer/js-auth'